 The Global Challenges Research Fund (GCRF) is a £1.5 billion fund announced by the UK Government to support cutting-edge research that addresses the challenges faced by developing countries.
 The Fund forms part of the UK's Official Development Assistance (ODA) commitment which is monitored by the Organisation for Economic Cooperation and Development (OECD).

-As part of the GCRF, the UK National Academies have launched interdisciplinary Challenge-led Grants with a focus on resilience.
+As part of the GCRF, the UK National Academies launched the interdisciplinary Challenge-Led Grants with a focus on resilience.

-This £8 million call invites proposals from researchers across all academic disciplines.
-These interdisciplinary consortia will generate new approaches to significant and complex resilience problems facing developing countries and will consist of one UK research group and two developing country research groups.
-The awards will provide up to £500,000 and 2.5 years of support to these research consortia.
+This £8 million call invited proposals from researchers across all academic disciplines.
+The interdisciplinary consortia will generate new approaches to significant and complex resilience problems facing developing countries and consist of one UK research group and two developing country research groups.

 - Funding excellence - Generate excellent and novel research on global challenges directly and primarily relevant to developing countries that cuts across multiple thematic areas covered by the Sustainable Development Goals (SDGs).